 As many states are slowly moving to adopting or adapting the Next Generation Science Standards, you may already be steeped in the use of phenomena as an anchor for a unit or lesson; using phenomena or discrepant events is at the heart of posing a problem to students and allowing them to discover the innate laws found in nature as a result.
 An excellent resource to consult regarding the use of phenomena in a three-dimensional classroom is available on the NGSS website.
 With gas laws, it can be tempting to jump right in with the laws themselves, teaching students the group of Boyle’s Law, Charles’ Law, and the rest, filling their minds with equations such as P1V1 = P2V2 which can be easily manipulated with basic algebra skills.
 However, allowing students to derive these laws from their own experiences is even more powerful, leading to deeper understanding of how gases behave, rather than rote memorization of of set of relationships.
 I found that this led to much deeper conversations in class, including discussion of what gases might be doing on the particulate level, rather than just “because PV=nRT!”

 This activity was set up in a stations format, with some stations repeating the sorts of gas investigation, and others entirely different.
-Students were faced with situations such as heating/cooling a sealed syringe to investigate volume change, heating a aluminum can over a Bunsen burner and then inverting into ice water, and placing an inflated balloon into a vacuum chamber.
+Students were faced with situations such as heating/cooling a sealed syringe to investigate volume change, heating a aluminum can (containing a small amount of water) over a Bunsen burner and then inverting into ice water, and placing an inflated balloon into a vacuum chamber.
 Simple examples, to be sure, but surprising or dramatic enough (especially the “crushed can”, a perennial student favorite) to capture student attention and engage them in discussion.
 At each station, students were tasked with making detailed observations before, during, and after, and then discussing in a roundtable format with small groups of classmates with regards to their observations and what could explain the phenomena observed.
 This connectivity allowed students to mull their questions out loud, and address other students’ thoughts; I found it intriguing to hear students correcting one another’s thoughts on gases, and the debate that arose.

 Experience to Inform Instruction